eusebiomae/Weather_App/README.md

 ## Getting Started

-First you need an API key from OpenWeatherMap, you can get one by creating an account on their website.
-After you got your API key, create a **.env** file at root directory of project, copy the line below to the file and replace YOUR_KEY with your OpenWeatherMap API Key:

-WEATHER_APP_API_KEY=YOUR_KEY

-Finally clone this repository, install dependencies and run the local server
+First clone this repository, install dependencies and run the local server

 git clone https://github.com/eusebiomae/Weather_APP

 npm install

 npm start

+Finally you need an API key from OpenWeatherMap, you can get one by creating an account on their website.

+After you got your API key, replace the current key with your OpenWeatherMap API Key:

+export const OPEN_WEATHER_API_KEY = 'a3176e67fb0ebf0258a528fa365e64d6';

+Enjoy!!!